joowani/kq/docs/callback.rst

 Callback
 --------

-KQ lets you set a callback function to workers.
+KQ lets you assign a callback function to workers.
 The callback function is invoked each time a message is processed.
 It must accept the following positional arguments:

 * **status** (str): Job status.
 Possible values are: